 Hereditary diseases are those that are passed from parents to their children through their genes.
-A genetic disease can be hereditary or not.
+A genetic disease can be hereditary, but not always.
 Some genetic diseases are caused by random mutations that aren’t inherited from the parents.

 Studies show that some cases of Parkinson’s disease are caused by genetic mutations.
 Hereditary causes of this disease are rare.
-Only 15 percent of those who have Parkinson’s disease have a family history of it.
+Only about 10 to 15 percent of those who have Parkinson’s disease have a family history of it.
 For the rest, the cause of Parkinson’s is usually unknown.

 Research suggests that a combination of genetic and environmental factors may cause Parkinson’s disease.
 In this article, we’ll learn more about these causes, as well as possible prevention.